F5Networks/f5-azure-arm-templates-v2/examples/modules/access/README.md

     - Permissions from standard +
     - Update permissions for IP addresses/routes *(used by Cloud Failover Extension)*

-Additionally, when providing the identifier of an existing Azure Key Vault secret for the secretId input parameter, the Azure user-assigned managed identity created by this template is granted **get** and **list** access to the provided secret.
+Additionally, when providing the identifier of an existing Azure Key Vault secret for the secretId input parameter, or a secure string for the value of the secretValue parameter, the Azure user-assigned managed identity created by this template is granted **get** and **list** access to the secret.
 These permissions are also customizable. **NOTE: The secretId is required by F5 BIG-IP Runtime Init when deploying the failover or standard solutions (if licensing via BIG-IQ).**

 ## Prerequisites